-There shall be a Terminal Examination of 75 Marks at the end of the Semester.
-The Examination Paper shall consist of Three Sections.
+- ➤ Midterm Examination 10 marks - Case Study/Project / Presentation/ Assignment /and Overall performance -15 marks External Assessment 75 Marks There shall be a Terminal Examination of 75 Marks at the end of the Semester.
+The

-Section 'A' shall comprise TenQuestions (all compulsory, to be answered in 50 words each) of 2 Marks each.
-The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit)
+Examination Paper shall consist of Three Sections:

-Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
+- ➤ Section 'A' shall comprise Ten Questions (all compulsory, to be answered in 50 words each) of 2 Marks each.
+The Examiner shall set questions on this section from Unit I to V(choosing at least two from each Unit) - ➤ Section 'B' shall comprise Five Questions (with internal choice, to be answered in 200 Words each).
 Each question shall carry 05 Marks.
-The Examiner will set questions on this section choosing at least one from Unit-I to V.
+The Examiner will set questions on this section choosing at least one from Unit-I to V. - ➤ Section 'C' shall comprise Four Questions (to be answered in 500 Words each) from Unit-I to V, out of which the Candidate shall attempt any Two.
+Each question shall carry 15 Marks.

-Gender Narratives Course Code-FA- ENG -OE-305(D)
+Semester-III Gender Narratives Course Code-FA- ENG -OE-305(C)

-- To introduce the students 'role of literature' in providing logical understanding of gender roles - To provide insight on gender disparities within the family, economy, education, political and legal systems through literature - To enable the students understand better and deal with gender-related issues in a better way thus contributing to society and helping the ones who are in need
+- To apprise the students with 'role of literature' in providing logical understanding of gender roles - To provide insight on gender disparities within the family, economy, education, political and legal systems through literature - To enable the students to understand better and deal with gender-related issues in a better way thus contributing to society and helping the ones who are in need